wagtail/wagtail/docs/images/using_in_templates.rst

         **Cover** the given dimensions.

-        This may result in an image slightly **larger** than the dimensions you specify. e.g A square image of width 2000, height 2000, treated with the ``min`` dimensions ``500x200`` (landscape) would have it's height and width changed to 500, i.e matching the width required, but greater than the height.
+        This may result in an image slightly **larger** than the dimensions you specify. e.g A square image of width 2000, height 2000, treated with the ``min`` dimensions ``500x200`` (landscape) would have its height and width changed to 500, i.e matching the width required, but greater than the height.

     ``width``
         (takes one dimension)